domenico-simone/deep-metaviriomes/docs/host-prediction.md

 #### Viral contigs

-Get separate lists of viral contigs to have 4 separate jobs.
+Get separate lists of viral contigs to have 4 separate jobs, in order to distribute the computational burden.
 Create output directory `intermediate/jellyfish/viral`.

 ```bash